Early Dunster Project

 Working with Dunster Museum

 Early Dunster Project Autumn Event

-Check below for more details of the event programme and to register for the lecture series.
+Check below for more details of the Early Dunster online event programme and to register for the webinar series.

 The Lecture Programme

 A series of diverse and informative on-line lectures (“webinars”) presented by distinguished experts in their respective fields.

 These will be presented live through the Zoom video channel on the dates and times detailed below.

 Exmoor archaeologist and Project Team Member Isabel Richardson discusses the report on the history of the Dunster Castle Gatehouse, as surveyed by the Early Dunster Group 2019 – 2020

 To register for this webinar please email [email protected] and put 31OCT as the subject.

 Local historian Barbara Hoffbauer takes us on an introductory tour of Dunster’s recorded history, from 1066 to the present day.